gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ## Defining method level constraints

+Note: In the following, the term "method level" constraint refers to constraints declared on methods as well as constructors.

 Method constraints are defined by ading constraint annotations to method or constructor parameters (parameter constraints) or methods (return value constraints).
 As with bean constraints, this can happen using either actual Java annotations or using an XML constraint mapping file (see ...).
 BV providers are free to provide additional means of defining method constraints such as an API-based aproach.

-It's vital to understand that specifying a method level constraint doesn't cause this constraint to be automatically validated upon invocation of that method.
-See ... for more details.
+### Requirements on methods to be validated

+Methods which shall be annotated with parameter or return value constraints must be non-static.
+There is no restriction with respect to the visibility of validated methods from the perspective of this specification, but it's possible that certain technologies integrating with method validation (see ...) support only the validation of methods with certain visibilities.

 ### Defining parameter constraints

 Parameter constraints are defined by simply annotating method or constructor parameters:

-#### Requirements on methods to be validated

-Methods or constructors which shall be annotated with parameter constraints must fullfil the following requirements:

-* non-static

 An example: